 Normally, it would be safe to say that predictive models are just one type of advanced analytics.
 There are others like RFM and identity resolution that are not predictive in nature.

 They fall into statistical models (RFM), optimization models (Attribution), cluster or segmentation models.
-Together, we call them as advanced analytics.
+Together, we call them advanced analytics.

 For predictive modeling data is used from the following sources: